captainKeller/modx-base-image/README.md

 - Automatic MariaDB initialization and user/database creation
 - Automatic MODX installation on first startup
-- Works on ARM and AMD64
 - Xdebug installed
 - Supports custom PHP and MODX versions
 - Fully reproducible and self-contained development environment
-- Can be published to GitHub Container Registry (GHCR)

 ---